jmrphy/jmrphy.github.io/source/_posts/2014-02-06-the-question-of-revolution-is-unavoidable.markdown

 ---
 layout: post
-title: "The question of revolution is unavoidable"
+title: "The question of revolution is not romantic, it is unavoidable"
 date: 2014-02-06 16:12
 comments: true
 categories: